Updated 19 December 2024

 What is a backing board?

-A backing board, sometimes also known as a mount board, is a cardboard-like material (note: we do not use cardboard) attached to the back of a framed artwork.
+A backing board, sometimes also known as a mount board, is a cardboard-like material (note: we do not recommend or use cardboard) attached to the back of a framed artwork.
 For many of these prints, photographs and paintings, it is primarily used to hold the item in place, prevent bending, folding and creasing.

-Backing boards have been in use by framing professionals for over 40 years, recognised often for their function as a low-cost way to protect pictures, photos and other types of framed artwork from physical damage.
+Backing boards have been in use by framing professionals for over 40 years, recognised for their function as a low-cost way to protect pictures, photos and other types of framed artwork from physical damage.

 Framed artwork may warp and change shape after long periods of hanging.
 This occurs for a variety of reasons including room humidity, direct sunlight exposure and other environmental factors.
 Choosing the right backing board will minimise the risk of warping.